pacs-course/pacs-examples/README.md

 Scientifico - Advanced Programming for Scientific Calculus) course at Politecnico di Milano.

-The software require a c++11 compiler, i.e. gcc >= 5.0 or clang >= 5.
+The software require a c++ compiler, i.e. gcc >= 5.0 or clang >= 5.
 gcc 9.2 is the one you find in the module system provided.
-But you may check the version of you compiler with the option -v
+But you may check the version of you compiler with the option -v Some examples have now been ported to c++17

 This directory contains some utilities: